geoffreyzgoog/step-starter/README.md

 # Google Student Training in Engineering Program

-This repo contains my still pretty AWESOME projects.
+This repo contains my already pretty AWESOME projects.

 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.